TheDevMarcus/QuantumGen/readme.md

 - `Twitch.txt`: `Username|Password`
 - `discord.txt`: `Email|Password`
+- `More comming soon`

-Feel free to find other ways to add accounts that suit your preferences.
+Feel free to explore alternative methods for adding accounts that best suit your preferences.

 ## Usage

-QuantumGen offers a set of commands to help you make the most of its features:
+QuantumGen offers a comprehensive set of commands to help you make the most of its features:

 ### Commands

 - `/stock`: Check stock availability.
-- `/gen service`: Generate a wide range of content to meet your needs.
+- `/gen service`: Generate a wide range of content tailored to your needs.
 - `/mygenhistory`: View your generation history for easy reference.
 - `/addaccount service: account_info`: Seamlessly add and manage your accounts.
-- `/help`: Get instant assistance and discover more functionalities.
+- `/help`: Get instant assistance and explore additional functionalities.

-QuantumGen is designed to enhance your productivity and creativity.
+QuantumGen is meticulously crafted to elevate your productivity and creativity.
 Start using it today and unlock a world of possibilities!

 ## Screenshots